 Wanna give your blog and your SEO a boost?
-Something really easy to do, so easy in fact you’ll wonder why you haven’t thought of it before.
+Something straightforward to do, so easy in fact you’ll wonder why you haven’t thought of it before.

 Great!
 Go on then, and learn now how to add FAQ pages to your site and why you should do it.